 When the Privacy Act applies

-Personal information is information about identifiable, living people.
-Anything that identifies you or is about someone who is identifiable could be personal information — eg a photo, an email or a recorded conversation.
+Personal information is information about an identifiable, living person.
+Anything that identifies you or is about someone who is identifiable could be personal information — e.g. a photo, an email, or a recorded conversation.

 When the Privacy Act doesn't apply

-A few organisations and people aren't agencies, including:
+A few organisations and people aren't organisations, including:

 - Courts and tribunals, in relation to their judicial functions.
 You have to challenge judicial decisions through the normal processes, such as an appeal.

-In special circumstances, the Privacy Commissioner can authorise agencies to collect, use or disclose information that would otherwise be prohibited.
+In special circumstances, the Privacy Commissioner can authorise organisations to collect, use or disclose information that would otherwise be prohibited.

 If things go wrong

-If you think a business or agency has interfered with your privacy:
+If you think an organisation has interfered with your privacy, you can:

 Contact their privacy officer